-Let’s start with the size; like most truck tents it comfortably sleeps two with a 63-inch width.
+Let’s start with the size; like most truck tents, it comfortably sleeps two with a 63-inch width.
 It’s designed to fit most full-size truck beds with a length of around 79 inches.
-At its center point, the tent is 63 inches tall, which is enough to comfortably move about the tent, but not enough to stand in unless you come in on the shorter end of the scale.
-That’s fairly standard for truck bed tents though – very few can accommodate a person standing at full height.
-All packed up, the Guide Gear is 26 inches long 7.5 inches in diameter, and only weighs 11 pounds.
+The tent is 63 inches tall at its center point, which is enough to comfortably move about the tent but not enough to stand in unless you come in on the shorter end of the scale.
+That’s fairly standard for truck bed tents – very few can accommodate a person standing at full height.
+All packed up; the Guide Gear is 26 inches long, 7.5 inches in diameter, and only weighs 11 pounds.
 That’s not bad for a large truck bed tent.

-Set up is pretty straightforward, utilizing four fiberglass poles held together with shock cord.
+Set up is pretty straightforward, utilizing four fiberglass poles held together with a shock cord.
 Like other dome-shaped tents, it takes only a few minutes to put together.
-Admittedly, assembling it inside the truck bed can be more time consuming compared to a ground tent as you’re working above your waist.
+Admittedly, assembling it inside the truck bed can be more time-consuming than a ground tent as you’re working above your waist.
 You can save time by putting the tent together at ground level and then moving it to the truck bed to attach the rainfly.
 Speaking of which, it comes with a full-size rainfly that provides good weatherproofing using 190T polyester fabric.

 The tent comes with a sewn-in floor, which separates you from the bare truck bed.
-This fabric isn’t particularly strong though, so if you have any kind of debris or metal fragments sticking up from the bed, it’d be a good idea to lay down a tarp or something protective before assembling the tent.
+This fabric isn’t particularly strong, though, so if you have any debris or metal fragments sticking up from the bed, it’d be a good idea to lay down a tarp or something protective before assembling the tent.

-Guide Gear added some rather useful features to this tent including mesh windows and a wide D-shaped door for maximum ventilation.
-The windows get covered by the rainfly though, so this is only useful if you’re not expecting precipitation.
+Guide Gear added some rather useful features to this tent, including mesh windows and a wide D-shaped door for maximum ventilation.
+The windows get covered by the rainfly, which is only useful if you’re not expecting precipitation.
 With the rainfly on, ventilation drops significantly.
 There is no window at the back of the tent for running cables into the truck’s cab.
 However, it does have a couple of interior storage pockets where you could stash a power bank to keep your phone and other devices charged.